James4Ever0/ies_modeling_framework/microgrid_base/HOW_TO_DEBUG.md

 Feasopt is part of the failsafe protocols.
 Set `FAILSAFE=True` in configuration to enable it.

 More options like `FEASOPT_TIMELIMIT` can be found as constants in file `failsafe_utils.py`.

+In case you may want more specific relaxation targets than all constraints, you can tweak the adders, device count bounds and more.